2014-02-25 13:58 EST

-- Create your lynda.com account and watch these sections of Unix for Mac OS X Users
+- Using your lynda.com account, watch Unix for Mac OS X Users

 - 3. Working with Files and Directories

 - use quotes to surround names with blanks or special characters

 - 7. Configuring Your Working Environment 41m 28s